 Texas law similarly enshrines the right of state and local government entities to condemn property for a public purpose and in exchange for fair compensation.
 The Texas Landowner’s Bill of Rights details additional requirements with respect to eminent domain.
 It forces the government to give property owners sufficient notice of condemnation proceedings, as well as to negotiate in good faith and pay a fair price for the property that reflects its actual value.

 Courts have widely interpreted eminent domain power, permitting the government to use it for a range of different projects and allowing it to be bestowed to private companies for public projects in many situations.
 While it can be difficult to stop the government from taking your land, there are several steps that you can take to ensure that you are paid fairly for it.
-A San Antonio eminent domain lawyer can help you understand your rights and options.
+A San Antonio eminent domain attorney can help you understand your rights and options.

 Eminent Domain vs. Condemnation